margotmb/triple-triad-mockup-web/README.md

 - Collection of Cards (Not Implemented)

 Final Fantasy and Triple Triad are trademarks from Square Enix Co., Ltd., and Square Enix, Inc.

-Project for learning purposes and non-commercial use. https://support.na.square-enix.com/rule.php?id=5382&la=1&tag=authc
+This project is for learning purposes only and non-commercial use.

+https://support.na.square-enix.com/rule.php?id=5382&la=1&tag=authc